All Episodes

 And like he said, the opposite of hope is action.

-Uh he woke up uh feeling lousy.
+He woke up feeling lousy.

-I mentioned uh that uh that school in Colorado that denied they they've got some lousy old school spirit week or something, and the uh and the kids wanted to have a celebrate America Day where everybody came to school in uh red, white, and blue clothing, and the school nicks that because it would be offensive to non-Americans.
+I mentioned that school in Colorado that denied they've got some lousy old school spirit week or something, and the kids wanted to have a Celebrate America Day where everybody came to school in red, white, and blue clothing.

-Uh the lunar new year and two Muslim holidays, anyway.
+The Lunar New Year and two Muslim holidays, anyway.

 Tough luck, Hindus.

-Uh that's in in the New York City schools.
+That's in the New York City schools.

 It takes six years or whatever to complete a bachelor's degree.

-And that's why we've got to have this mandatory government uh preschool that uh Republicans across the country are as supportive of as Democrats which is astonishing really astonishing and why Hillary Clinton has started this outreach toward Hispanic families to encourage them to read,
+And that's why we've got to have this mandatory government preschool that Republicans across the country are as supportive of as Democrats, which is astonishing, really.

-I wonder what the the statistics are for singing to Muslim children in the New York City school.
+I wonder what the statistics are for singing to Muslim children in the New York City school.

-So you have the next president of the United States the designated the officially designated president in waiting uh going around this is this by the way is a woman that uh the deputy ambassador in Libya couldn't get on the phone after his ambassador had been killed and he's frantically calling his boss the Secretary of State in Washington and she won't take his call.
+This, by the way, is a woman that the deputy ambassador in Libya couldn't get on the phone after his ambassador had been killed, and he's frantically calling his boss, the Secretary of State, in Washington, and she won't take his call.

-It's the famous 3 AM call of her campaign commercial and she's not taking it.
+It's the famous 3 a.m. call of her campaign commercial, and she's not taking it.

-That is in a microcosm what is everything that is wrong with our contemporary politics, that somehow we measure the colossi of the age, not on whether they can defend America's interests when an armed gang is perpetrating an act of war on U.S. sovereign territory in
+That somehow we measure the colossi of the age, not on whether they can defend America's interests when an armed gang is perpetrating an act of war on U.S. sovereign territory in Benghazi, but whether they can launch a program to encourage parents to sing songs to three-year-olds.

-I think we just have Hillary Clinton's campaign solution uh slogan Hillary Rodham Clinton 2016 too small to fail.
+I think we just have Hillary Clinton's campaign solution slogan.

 Let's go to Zach in Fort Bragg.